Location: Southeast Asia

 HIV prevalence in society: low

-Hepatitis A prevalence: intermediate
+Hepatitis A prevalence: high

 Hepatitis B prevalence: high

 Chikungunya virus presence: present

 Japanese encephalitis presence: yes